ixkaito/bathe/README.md

 ## Copyright / License

-Copyright &copy; 2015-2016 the contributors of the Bathe project under the [GPL version 2](https://raw.githubusercontent.com/wp-bathe/bathe/master/LICENSE) or later.
+&copy; 2015 the contributors of the Bathe project under the [GPL version 2](https://raw.githubusercontent.com/wp-bathe/bathe/master/LICENSE) or later.